tauri-apps/tauri-docs/docs/references/architecture/inter-process-communication/isolation.md

 To make it easier to follow, here's an ordered list with the approximate steps an IPC message will go through when being sent to Tauri Core with the Isolation pattern:

-1. Tauri's IPC handler receives message
+1. Tauri's IPC handler receives a message
 2. IPC handler -> Isolation application
 3. `[sandbox]` Isolation application hook runs and potentially modifies the message
 4. `[sandbox]` Message is encrypted with AES-GCM using a runtime-generated key